 - Learn the latest 2022 regulatory issues affecting the practice of podiatry

 - Recognize the various presentations of infections of the skin, nail, soft tissue, and bone and demonstrate their appropriate management based on current literature.

-Approved for 10 CME/CECH Credit Hours
+Estimated for 18 LIVE Streaming CME/CECH Credit Hours

 It is the policy of PRESENT e-Learning Systems that the Faculty and Staff of our education programs with the potential to influence content, will disclose real or apparent conflicts of interest relating to the topics of our educational activities.
 Additionally, disclosure will be made of any intended discussions of off label/unapproved uses of drugs or devices.
 Speakers/authors are required to prepare fair and balanced CME presentations that are objective, and are based on reliable evidence acquired utilizing sound scientific methods.